Steve Pavlovic: Side ventures

 In collaboration with Mike D from The Beastie Boys in 1995, Pavlovic opened the X-Large Clothing Store in Sydney, introducing for the first time in Australia street ware labels like X- Large, Kim Gordon's X Girl, Bathing Ape, Fuct, Holmes and Hysteric Glamour.

 In collaboration with his sister Mary Louise Pavlovic in 2004, Pavlovic brought English visual artist Jake Chapman, one half of the Chapman brothers, to Australia for a lecture tour.

 Legal dispute

 In June 2015, Modular Recordings and its partner Universal Music Australia was sued by BMG Rights Management for failing to honour an agreement made over royalties from Tame Impala recordings, including the Innerspeaker and Lonerism albums and the group's self-titled EP.
 The proceedings and case was later dropped.

-Universal Music Australia claims that on Christmas Eve 2014 Modular Recordings owner Steve Pavlovic agreed to sign a separation deal, under which he would give, without compensation, Universal his half of Modular, together with music, trademarks, websites and other assets.
+Universal Music Australia claims that on Christmas Eve 2014, Pavlovic agreed to sign a separation deal, under which he would give, without compensation, Universal his half of Modular, together with music, trademarks, websites and other assets.

-Universal claimed that since then Pavlovic Welshed on the deal, refusing to transfer the shares or hand over some assets.
+Universal claimed that since then Pavlovic backed out of the deal, refusing to transfer the shares or hand over some assets.
 Pavlovic claimed that without signing the deed of release, the deal was never binding.